AndyMortey/SQL-CASE-STUDY-DATA-IN-MOTION-CHALLENGE/README.md

 9. For each order, determine if it was ‘Expensive’ (total over 300), ‘Affordable’ (total over 100), or ‘Cheap’.
 10. Find customers who have ordered the product with the highest price.

-The project can as well be viewed on Medium using this link